wonrzrzeczny/CTF-writeups/picoCTF-2018/general/dogorfrog/README.md

 Statement
 ---------

-Dressing up dogs are kinda the new thing, see if you can get this lovely girl ready for her costume party. (http://2018shell2.picoctf.com:5467/)Dog Or Frog
+Dressing up dogs are kinda the new thing, see if you can get this lovely girl ready for her costume party.
+[Dog Or Frog](http://2018shell2.picoctf.com:5467/)

 Solution
 --------